splunk/splunk-gcp-functions/README.md

 A Terraform Project for automating deployment of these functions is available here - https://github.com/nstonesplunk/cumulostrata
 The project contains automation for configuring all parts of a data collection pipeline (Pub/Sub topics, schedulers, IAM service accounts, etc.) for GCS, Stackdriver Logging, and Stackdriver Metrics.

+## Support
+These functions are currently open source and maintained by [pauld-splunk](https://github.com/pauld-splunk).
+This is not a Splunk supported solution.